-The former City Auditor and Mayor of Kansas City, Missouri, and publisher of Governing magazine, Mr. Mark Funkhauser, delivered a keynote presentation to APIPA participants.
+The former City Auditor and Mayor of Kansas City, Missouri, and publisher of Governing magazine, Mr. Mark Funkhouser, delivered a keynote presentation to APIPA participants.
 A total of twelve instructors delivered sixteen courses to 688 total participants.
 A total of 5,675 course certificates were awarded to conference participants, who earned 16,590 collective hours of Continuing Professional Education.

-APIPA 2021 participants came from American Samoa, Chuuk, the Commonwealth of the Northern Mariana Islands, , Guam, Kosrae, the Republic of the Marshall Islands, the Federated States of Micronesia, the Republic of Palau, Pohnpei, Washington DC, the U.S. Virgin Islands, and Yap.
+APIPA 2021 participants came from American Samoa, Chuuk, the Commonwealth of the Northern Mariana Islands, Guam, Kosrae, the Republic of the Marshall Islands, the Federated States of Micronesia, the Republic of Palau, Pohnpei, Washington DC, the U.S. Virgin Islands, and Yap.
 The largest delegation represented American Samoa, followed by Guam, CNMI and the Marshall Islands.
 Notably, the virtual conference format enabled APIPA participants from Fiji, Samoa and the Solomon Islands to also join in significant numbers for the first time.

-The APIPA public auditors will host the 33rd annual APIPA Conference virtually in Summer 2022.
+"The Office of the National Public Auditor, Federated States of Micronesia will host the 33rd annual APIPA Conference virtually in Summer 2022.